In-person TEFL Course in Phnom Penh, Cambodia

 – Pre-course support – visa, insurance and documentation advice

-– The 4-week, Australian Government accredited course
+– The 25 days / 150 hours +/- Australian Government accredited course

-– 6 hours observing experienced teachers
+– 6 hours observing experienced teachers (actual classes)

-– Expert tuition from certified vocational trainers
+– Expert tuition from certified (specialist) vocational trainers

 – Welcome dinner and drinks

-– Job support from the partner centre and from School of TEFL
+– Job support from School of TEFL

 • How easy/difficult is the course?